jfdenise/wildfly-s2i-tekton-pipeline/README.md

 We are defining 3 Tekton pipelines:

 * A pipeline that does a full S2I build.
-It provisions the WildFly server, deploys the application into it, generates an ImageStream and (optionally) creates a deployment and exposes the service.
+It provisions the WildFly server, deploys the application into it, generates an ImageStream and (optionally) deploys the image using WildFly Helm charts.

 * A pipeline that provisions a WildFly server to produce a custom WildFly S2I builder and runtime imageStreams that can then be used to do an S2I build of an application.

 * A pipeline that build an application using a custom WildFly S2I builder and runtime images (produced by the previous pipeline).
 In such case, no WildFly server provisioning occurs.
 Simple copy of the war file is operated and a runtime image is produced.
-Optionally a deployment is created and the service is exposed.
+Optionally deploys the image using WildFly Helm charts.

-These 3 pipelines use the `wildfly-s2i-build-task` Tekton Task, `git-clone` Tekton ClusterTask and the `buildah` Tekton ClusterTask,
+These 3 pipelines use the `wildfly-s2i-build-task` Tekton Task, `git-clone` Tekton ClusterTask and the `buildah` Tekton ClusterTask.

+The deployment operated from pipelines use the `helm-upgrade-from-repo` Tekton ClusterTask.

 ## Pre-requisites